loguio/Forum-GOlang/readme.md

 ```bash
 go run .
 ```
-, now you can go on http://localhost:3000/home
+Now you can go on http://localhost:3000/home

 ## functionality